-Dunblane ECO Fest 2026 Programme (look out for more updates!)
+Full Dunblane ECO Fest 2026 Programme

-Thursday 30th April, The Giving Tree Fashion Show – Cathedral Halls, 7:30 pm, £6.50 (including a drink and snacks).
+Thursday 30th April, The Giving Tree Fashion Show – Cathedral Halls, 7:30pm, £6.50 (including a drink and snacks).

 The Giving Tree Fashion Show returns after two sell-out years.
 A fun evening of fashion.
-Clothes will also be available to buy, and there will be a raffle on the night.

 Friday 1st May, Visible Mending, 10am – 4pm, £90, Central Scotland School of Craft.